gradle/gradle/design-docs/custom-build-runtimes.md

 # Use cases

 The following uses the term "build runtime" to mean a logical set of Java runtime, Gradle runtime and Gradle plugins.
-It may or may not be packaged in a ZIP or set of JAR or whatever.
+It may or may not be packaged in a ZIP or set of JARs or whatever.

-- Make a set of custom plugins available by id for each build.
+- Make a set of custom plugins available by plugin id for each build.
 - Apply some implicit configuration (possibly implemented as a plugin) for each build.
 - Logic to determine where to download the runtime and plugins from.
 - Use the daemon with custom runtime.